kleijnweb/rest-e-tag-bundle/README.md

 For an example see [swagger-bundle-example](https://github.com/kleijnweb/swagger-bundle-example).

+*NOTE:* Looking for PHP <7.0 and Symfony <2.8.7 support?
+Use a 01.x version.

 ## Functional Details

 RestETagBundle uses REST semantics to form a cache invalidation and optimistic concurrency strategy.

 * Versions the resources your URI paths represents and keeps this list in a server side cache.
 * Increments the version of a path when one of the following methods is used: POST, PUT, PATCH, DELETE
-* Increments the version of all parent and selected "lower" paths when that of a child in incremented
+* Increments the version of all parent and selected "lower" paths when that of a child is incremented
 * Ensures the tag passed using If-Match matches the ETag in the cache, returns HTTP 412 in case of discrepancy.
 * Returns HTTP 428 responses when concurrency control is enabled and the appropriate header is missing.